MicrosoftEdge/MicrosoftEdge-Documentation/README.md

 Over the coming months, we will add new sections and content to enhance the documentation experience.
 If you would like to see new coverage or have feedback, please consider [**contributing**](/CONTRIBUTING.md).
 You can edit the existing content, add new content, or simply create new [issues](https://github.com/MicrosoftEdge/MicrosoftEdge-Documentation/issues).
 We’ll take a look at your suggestions and will work together to incorporate them into the docs.

-Find the source code for [Status.Modern.IE](https://status.modern.ie/) at: [https://github.com/MicrosoftEdge/Status](https://github.com/MicrosoftEdge/Status).
-Status.Modern.IE provides the latest implementation status and future plans for web platform features in Microsoft Edge.
+Find the data for the [`Status`](https://dev.windows.com/en-us/microsoft-edge/platform/status/) page at: https://github.com/MicrosoftEdge/Status.
+The `Status` page provides the latest implementation status and future plans for web platform features in Microsoft Edge.

 # Conventions